 6 reasons why carnival in Montevideo is unique

-Montevideo has the world’s longest carnival*.
+- Is obvious Montevideo has the world’s longest carnival*.
 It goes on for 40 days between the last week of January and, depending on the weather, the first days of March.

-Because of an overshadowing by the Rio carnival plus a lack of information in English, there are very few tourists at carnival events, other than a few Argentinians and Brazilians.
+- Totally authentic Because of an overshadowing by the Rio carnival plus a lack of information in English, there are very few tourists at carnival events, other than a few Argentinians and Brazilians.
 So events are never too crowded and it’s a totally local experience.

-Uruguayan carnival dancers are less “streamlined”, shall we say, than Brazilian samba dancers.
+- Not about perfect physiques Uruguayan carnival dancers are less “streamlined”, shall we say, than Brazilian samba dancers.
 It’s so refreshing.
 Carnival in Uruguay is all about having a good time and not about physical perfection.

 The Llamadas parade

 One of the younger Murgas to have come through in the last few years – Cayó la Cabra

 Hello we will be in Uruguay from Feb 17-March 1 ans would appreciate any guidance in where to get the best carnival celebrations.
 We will have a car.

 Hi Ramona, the tablados will be on every night weather permitting.
 You buy tickets the day of the show.
 Do you have The Guru’Guay Guide to Montevideo?
 If so, check out pages 43-50 for much more information.
 Best wishes, Karen

 Read that there are 4 cattle to a person in Uruguay.
 This is very interesting, coming from a small island country where farming is zero.

 Would love to stay in a cattle farm for 1-2 days to enjoy a local experience.